jeffkaufman/nomic/README.md

 Use the dashboard found at https://www.jefftk.com/nomic to track which PRs you haven't reviewed.

+You're expected to check in daily to see if there's anything that needs your review.
+If something looks hard to review, comment saying so instead of just silently putting off your review.

 ## Winning

 The winner is the first player where a master build (run in response